sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 This lab guide will lay out the scenario for you, along with the requirements of what you are to complete.
 It will then provide generally a step-by-step walkthrough of what to complete (although in some places it will not be quite as formulaic).

 You are not expected to be an expert in any of the Integration portfolio, but some knowledge of each of the components used in this lab will help.
+They are
-They are IBM App Connect Enterprise (ACE, including using the ACE Toolkit), IBM API Connect, and messaging (both IBM MQ and IBM Event Streams).
+- IBM App Connect Enterprise (ACE, including using the ACE Toolkit)
+- IBM API Connect
+- IBM MQ
+- IBM Event Streams).

 It will also help to have some knowledge of `kubectl` and `docker` commands, and  some background with IBM Cloud Private or Kubernetes.

 ### Lab Overview